 Elsa Bloodstone

-Season 6.5 debutant, Elsa Bloodstone, is really fun to play.
+Season 6.5 debutant, Elsa Bloodstone, is really fun to play in Marvel Rivals.
 She’s got big guns, beefy combos, and great passives.
 If you know how the character works, you can easily go on a rampage, lighting up her Hunter’s Instinct and stringing together dashes.
-True to her profession, Elsa is a proper “hunter” in the Marvel Rivals Season 7 meta.
+True to her profession, Elsa is a proper “hunter” in the Marvel Rivals Season 7.5 meta.

 Unfortunately, NetEase clearly felt the same way and decided to slam the brakes.
 The Duelist was already pretty squishy, but the March 26 buffs and nerfs took things a step further by reducing her base health.
-As a result, Elsa’s now in the high-risk, high-reward territory.
+Marvel Rivals Season 7.5 nerfs piled on the misery by stripping away some of her mobility, but despite this, she still enjoys a high pick rate thanks to her DPS figures.

 | Pros | Cons |